shuzhao-li-lab/asari_pcpfm_tutorials/README.md

 # Tutorials for metabolomics data processing using asari tools

 This currently covers asari and the PCPFM pipeline, namely LC-MS data processing, QC, annotation including MS/MS and reporting.
 Continued development will include more types of data.
+The URL of this repo is https://github.com/shuzhao-li-lab/asari_pcpfm_tutorials.

 Multiple tutorials are linked here:
 - [Asari in 5 minutes](/5minutes.md) if you are in a hurry.